-Five locations have been designated on the Master Plan as Residential Neighborhoods primarily for non-students.
-Two of these sites are on the southern boundary of the campus and would provide buffers between the campus itself and adjacent off-campus neighborhoods.
-One is in the area near the University House and Alex G. Spanos Stadium.
-Another is west of Highway One (and was shown in the 2001 Master Plan as H9), and the final site is along the west side of Stenner Creek Road.
-Feasibility analyses of these kinds of projects will be required prior to implementing this concept.
+Two locations have been designated on the Master Plan as Residential Neighborhoods primarily for non-students.
+One of these sites is on the southeastern boundary of the campus and would provide a buffer between the campus itself and adjacent off-campus neighborhoods.
+It is intended to provide workforce housing with some community facilities and convenience retail, focused first on the Cal Poly community.
+The other is west of Highway 1 (and was shown in the 2001 Master Plan as H9).
+The Master Plan designates this site for a University-Based Retirement Community (UBRC).

-As in Bella Montaña, the primary market for these units will be faculty and staff.
+As in Bella Montaña, the primary market for these units will be faculty and staff (including retired faculty and staff).
 In addition, this housing may be offered to other groups such as graduate students, veterans, and students with families, alumni or retirees.